Directed by John Guillermin and Irwin Allen

 Both are good performances, though ultimately McQueen does get the better of things—probably because O'Halloran is given the more grounded, realistic things to do (well, for the most part), while Roberts is sent to and fro throughout the tower like a rat in a burning maze—and McQueen does a fantastic job of modulating his one-dimensional character so that he seems vastly more rounded than he is, with O'Halloran's rudeness revealing itself quickly as mere brusqueness, his jaded demeanor barely concealing a compassionate firefighter, exuding even-keeled authority so that, even when he's being insulting, it never comes off as personal.
 Indeed, in some ways, he seems to get gentler as the fire burns, his men die, and he endures ever greater hardships.
 McQueen spent time fighting fires with real firemen to prepare, which seems like a stunt to preen his image, but let's be charitable, and concede he never quite stopped being blue-collar at heart; either way, the experience served him well here.
 Meanwhile, Newman gets the showier performance: he has the character whose existence isn't necessarily coterminous with the movie, and it's Roberts who enunciates the film's themes the most clearly, frequently railing against Duncan and Simmons for their hubris and shortsighted greed.

-Anyway, like I said, complicated, and one of Inferno's finer qualities is bound up in that runtime in a different way—not so much because of the number of storylines, but the sheer amount of story, giving the film an exhilarating but exhausting mood, with the complexion of a war fought by wave after wave of firefighters and a few civilian auxiliaries that grinds its participants down in hour after hour of combat, which is why McQueen's performance is the one most central to its success.
+Anyway, like I said, complicated, and one of Inferno's finer qualities is bound up in that runtime in a different way—not so much because of the number of storylines, but the sheer amount of story overall, giving the film an exhilarating but exhausting mood, with the complexion of a war fought by wave after wave of firefighters and a few civilian auxiliaries that grinds its participants down in hour after hour of combat, which is why McQueen's performance is the one most central to its success.
 But it also wouldn't do without those loose ends and flyaway characters (not intended as a pun, but...), and even though it has all the Aristotlean unities and everything—ooh, time, setting, and action—it is maybe the disaster film that best encompasses the sense of the epic.

 What annoys me, then, is that Inferno is almost always treated as craftless spectacle, just a collection of scenes of fire jammed against each other, an impression assisted by the brute facts of Allen's assembly-line production methods and his reluctant employment of director John Guillermin, who was hired on almost just to lead one unit out of several, and also to mollify the studios, who really did not want Allen to direct it himself (going by some of his earlier directorial efforts, I can see why), and who compromised by allowing him to direct the action scenes.
 Frankly, I do not know what this means; what the hell is an "action scene" in the context of a film where half the shots feature either visual effects or a set (or person) that is literally on fire?
 I think it would take an archival historian to reconstruct who did what, and it might well be fairer to call it a true collaboration, particularly as Allen's visual sensibility is often reflected even in the non-"action" scenes—arguably moreso than Guillermin's, though I cannot speak authoritatively on that—but now channeled toward extremely narratively and emotionally productive ends, with a lot of scenes playing out in master shots, particularly toward the beginning, as a fire burns and nobody notices.
 This first hour is actually a surpassingly strong employment of all the filmmaking arts, and the galling assumption that Inferno is the kind of movie where you turn your brain off and enjoy the ride is, I think, the reason the constant and deliberate choices get overlooked, starting with the pair of non-sequential shots of Paul Newman riding in a helicopter to his building—the first with a smile, the second with a far more ambivalent expression—and continuing straight through the first act, as the camera settles on lower-than-necessary angles and even-wider-than-usual Panavision compositions that trap the characters inside rooms that are too big yet somehow too closed off, filled with inhumane geometric complexities that seem to exist entirely for their own sake rather than anything that might've been useful for their inhabitants.
-Designer William Creber, returning from Poseidon, does not get to work with the insane nightmare logic of an upside-down cruise liner here, but he does a lot that's scarcely less subtle, defining the interiors of the Glass Tower by their ultimate fate, planting unmissable blocks of yellows and oranges in almost every frame—if it's remotely subtle, it's only because in 1974, such decor was actually plausible—and it makes the flames that will soon swallow these sets incipient from the very moment we lay eyes on them.
+Designer William Creber, returning from Poseidon, does not get to work with the insane nightmare logic of an upside-down cruise liner here, but he does a lot that's scarcely more subtle, defining the interiors of the Glass Tower by their ultimate fate, planting unmissable blocks of yellows and oranges in almost every frame—if it's remotely subtle, it's only because in 1974, such decor was actually plausible—and it makes the flames that will soon swallow these sets incipient from the very moment we lay eyes on them.

 And this keeps Inferno a very watchable, tense experience—the frequent cutaways to the actual fire help, obviously—even as it unavoidably spends the first third of almost three hours setting up its numerous characters and situations.
 But of course it is also that spectacle, and it is an immense and persuasive spectacle—very rarely does it exceed its grasp visually, and, hell, for the most part it is very real, very tangible fire that we're dealing with, which is partly why the cinematography seems to improve once the building's aflame.
 (It also involves real water in the climax, though it handles this less well, with several stuntmen rather plainly flinging themselves out of windows, rather than being carried.
 That climax also has a weird "Jesus, we could've done this the entire time, couldn't we?" quality that Silliphant elects not to stress in his screenplay.)
 Still: given the sheer naked reality of the destruction, Inferno's back half (and Allen's direction, if that's what it is) is necessarily a little less artful overall, but only on average.
 Inferno manages numerous fascinatingly dreamlike images in the midst of its realistic devastation—the almost abstract lines of dozens of hoses laid out across the plaza like the sprawling roots of a jungle; the uncanny shot of Newman stepping through smoke into an ebon void; the undeniably-physical but almost op-art tangle of an emergency stairwell blasted into spaghetti, which our heroes must nonetheless navigate if they are to survive—but above all it's about the implacability of fire.